Hiroshi-Nakamura/Minimization/README.md

 # Minimization
-Implementation of Non-Linear Minimization with constraints by using of Newton method.
+This provides you Non-Linear Minimization with Constraints by using of Newton method.
 For Hessian calculation in Newton method, Automatic Differentiation techniqu will be used, which is inplemented in "AutomaticDifferentiation.hpp" is needed, which you can get from my other repository.